gratchie/gratchie.github.io/about.md

 * Lead the systems team in adapting Kanban methodology.
 A flexible agile method focused on helping interrupt driven teams with uneven demand times and specialized tasks requiring concentrated focus.
 * Built and deployed Jira Service Desk as the defacto ticketing system for the studio
 * Built and deployed Jira and Confluence as a Project Management tool and Documentation po
-* Mentor system engineers and help them navigate the pipeline and pace of this industry.
+* Mentor system enginers and help them navigate the pipeline and pace of this industry.
 * Lead the systems team in adapting Kanban methodology.
 A flexible agile method focused on helping interrupt driven teams with uneven demand times and specialized tasks requiring concentrated focus.
 * Identified systems risks and analyze its impact in order to create a more thoughtful, data driven, 5 year technology roadmap
 * Architect an IT Business Continuity and Disaster Recovery plan for the studio